Sarah Cecilia Harrison Essay Prize 2024

-New research and writing on the history of women in the visual arts in Ireland
+New research and writing telling the stories of women in Ireland's visual culture

 Sarah Cecilia Harrison (1863–1941) was an accomplished artist and curator, as well as an advocate of social reform and women’s rights in Ireland in the early twentieth century.